shubhod/shubhodeepForSkylark/README.md

 HOW TO RUN THE CODE:

 1.open the  file writeOnCsv.py this is main file which needs to be run inorder to store the data in csv file

-2. to check the results open mycsv.csv and assets.csv
+2.to check the results open mycsv.csv and assets.csv